Everything You Ever Wanted to Know About My Digital Nomad Life (2017 Edition)

 Do you have any hobbies that require you to carry extra stuff?
 If so, what and how do you manage?

 For about six months, I traveled with a restored vintage Swiss army bike.
-I bought it for cycling across France, but also used it to cycle within Switzerland, through the Slovenian countryside, across about half of Belgium (southern border to Bruges), and in Amsterdam for one terrifying day.
+I bought it for cycling across France, but also used it to cycle within Switzerland, through the Slovenian countryside, across about half of Belgium (south to north), and in Amsterdam for one terrifying day.

 After those six months, I sold the bike in Amsterdam and left for the US without it.
 I did this because transporting it was, honestly, less than fun.
 The trains I took (in Switzerland and Austria) have special cycle cars usually at the very end of the train, which means when you’re switching trains not only do you have to lug the extra weight of the bike, but you often have to walk (read: run) the entire length of two trains in order to make your connection.
 The other issue is that the Austrian trains had elevated bike cars, so to get my cycle into the train required lifting it over my head.
 Luckily, I never actually had to do this, as a variety of well-dressed European men came to my rescue at every stop, but if I had to do it on my own, it would have been a challenge.
 Because while I can certainly lift and carry my bike, raising it over my head is another story.